Nursing is a work of heart.

 Nursing is a Work of Heart: Nurse Educators

-Nurse educators devote their careers to teach aspiring nurses.
+Nurse educators devote their careers to teaching aspiring nurses.
 They have advanced nursing degrees and a wealth of experience that serve their students, as well as the entire healthcare industry.
 The best nurse educators are motivated to help others and show how teaching the practice of nursing is a work of heart.

 Standing in The Gap